iliakan/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 <li>...And much, much more!</li>
 </ul>

-Modern javascript is a generic language.
+Modern JavaScript is a generic language.
 It is not browser-only.
 There are console programs and server <a href="http://nodejs.org">Node.JS</a> written in JavaScript.
 In this tutorial we're talking about in-browser JavaScript only.

 ## What JavaScript can't do?